naiyerasif/site/content/blog/2018/2018-08-05-communication-within-a-docker-network.md

 }
 ```

-Enable CORS for the Angular application so that it could communicate with this endpoint; open `application.yml` file and add the following configuration.
+Enable CORS for the Angular application so that it could communicate with this endpoint.
+Open `application.yml` file and add the following configuration.

 ```yaml
 micronaut: